-Roofing including roof space

-Repair category 2

-Notes Roof tiling, as viewed from ground level, appears to have been laid to generally even courses however general weathering was noted to the tiling.
+Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses, however weathering and deterioration to the ridge tile pointing was evident.
 The manufacturers of modern roof tiles expect that a roof tile will normally last for approximately 40-50 years.
 This should be taken into consideration having regard to the age of this property.
-Within the roof space there are some loose fibre roofing boards.
+Damp staining and past water ingress was noted within the roof space.
+It would be prudent to have timbers exposed and examined / in conjunction with future roof repairs, / as a precaution against damp associated defects, decay, etc. Woodworm flight holes were also noted to the roofing timbers.
+In the absence of valid guarantees for previous timber specialist treatment works, it is recommended that a reputable Timber/ damp specialist firm be employed to carry out a detailed inspection of the entire subjects (including exposure works).
+Thereafter implement all necessary remedial works under the cover of a long term guarantee.